 Center for Language and Culture (CLC)

-In Fall, 2014, the Center for Language and Culture (CLC) is offering:
+In Spring, 2015, the Center for Language and Culture (CLC) is offering:

-- Self-directed study in American Sign Language (ASL), Level I. Please read the information below before deciding whether to apply to take ASL.
+- Self-directed study in American Sign Language (ASL), Level II (CLC 200).
+Please read the information below before deciding whether to apply to take ASL.

 How Does Self-Directed Study Work?